Physical vs Logical Data Structure:

 Data Structure classified mainly into two types.

 - Linear Data Structure: A Linear data structure have data elements arranged in a sequential manner and each member element is connected to its previous and next element.
-Example: LinkedList, stacks, queue, trees, graphs, etc.
+Example: LinkedList, stacks, queue, etc.

 - Non-Linear Data Structures: A non-linear data structure has no set sequence of connecting all its elements and each element can have multiple paths to connect to other elements.
 Example: Trees, Graphs.